 - Verification with repository information systems – around $53 million (approximately €49,000,000) per year

-According to the consulting firm Accenture, some two-dozen countries have implemented serialization regulations or are in the process of doing so.
+According to the consulting firm Accenture, some two-dozen countries have implemented serialisation regulations or are in the process of doing so.
 They encompass a diverse range of nations, from economically developed markets like Canada, Germany, South Korea, and the United States to less-developed countries such as India, Nigeria, Saudi Arabia, and Turkey.

-How Will Serialization be Implemented?
+How Will Serialisation be Implemented?

-In most cases, regulations will be phased in over a number of years, based on what actions must be taken (such as serialization, verification, traceability) and which entities must comply (manufacturers, wholesalers, 3PLs, and so forth).
+In most cases, regulations will be phased in over a number of years, based on what actions must be taken (such as serialisation, verification, traceability) and which entities must comply (manufacturers, wholesalers, 3PLs, and so forth).
 For example, the U.S. Drug Supply Chain Security Act has a 10-year phase-in for traceability, from January 2015, when lot-level traceability systems must be in place, to November 2023, when it mandates electronic, interoperable traceability systems at the package level.
 By the end of this decade, countries such as India, South Korea, Turkey, the United States, and the European Union will have expanded the number of supply chain participants that are required to comply with phased-in requirements.